Ukadiche modak step-by-step recipe with photos.

 The rice flour used must be very fine.
 It is best to sieve the rice flour to make sure there are no big chunks.
 This is an optional step if you are using very fine rice flour.

 Water and rice flour have to be in equal amounts.
 Use the same measuring cup to measure them.
-It may take 2-3 tbsp more water to shape the dough but definitely not less.
+It may take 2-3 tablespoon more water to shape the dough but definitely not less.
 Do not reduce the amount of water.
-If the water is less while kneading add 1 tbsp warm water at a time and knead.
+If the water is less while kneading add 1 tablespoon warm water at a time and knead.
 Do not add cold or room temperature water.

 Make sure the water has come to a rolling boil before adding the rice flour.
 Let the flour sit for 5-7 minutes.